-Depression can be difficult to treat
+Depression is difficult to treat

 It is now agreed that the “gut-brain” connection is real.
 We also know that many people with digestive issues suffer from mood disorders such as depression.
 In an ideal world, integrative approaches to depression such as diet, sleep, exercise, and therapy would be sufficient to treat all patients with depression.
 While we should never downplay the importance of integrative approaches to treat depression, after all it is the basis of what I do, at times medications are needed.
 In addition, some people require medication to even begin to treat their depression from an integrative approach.
 Yet, even with medications, up to 1/3 of patients with major depression do not respond to treatment.